Your-Majesty/Development-Guidelines/css/README.md

 ## CSS

+### Best practices

+* Use PX over EM or REM unless needed
+* Use `* { box-sizing: border-box;}`, use one box-sizing for the entire project
+* Use `autoprefixer` instead of browser specific properties or mixins

 ### Formatting

 * Use soft tabs (2 spaces) for indentation
 * Prefer dashes over camelCasing in class names.
 Underscores are OK if you're using BEM (see [OOCSS and BEM](#oocss-and-bem) below).
-* Do not use ID selectors
+* Do not use ID selectors unless you have to
 * When using multiple selectors in a rule declaration, give each selector its own line.
 * Put a space before the opening brace `{` in rule declarations
 * In properties, put a space after, but not before, the `:` character.